Nate Lowe Player Props: Rangers vs. Tigers

-On Monday, Nate Lowe (.371 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.457 on-base percentage in past 10 games, 89 points above season-long percentage), take on starter Matt Manning and the Detroit Tigers at Globe Life Field, Tuesday at 8:05 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a double) against the Yankees.
+He racked up two hits (going 2-for-4 with a double) in his last game against the Tigers.

 Nate Lowe Game Info & Props vs. the Tigers